stevelaschan/friendify-mobile-app/README.md

 I used a next.js app for the API routes and postgres as a database.
 It can be found in my repos under: https://github.com/stevelaschan/upleveled-final-project-backend
 The deployed version can be found under: https://friendify-backend.herokuapp.com/

-## Deployment

-To deploy this project, create a [Heroku Account](https://signup.heroku.com/) and follow the instructions

 ## Project Preview

 ### Images from the Application